.All group visits to the Museum

 - A college/university group must originate from a state-accredited public or private institution of higher learning.

-- Students must represent an academic class from that college or university for which student receives college credit.
+- Students must represent an academic class for which they receive credit or is a requirement to graduate.

 - Tour must be scheduled and led by the class instructor(s).